ekaynak94/movie-app/README.md

 - **View Details**: Click on a movie to see additional details such as IMDb rating and description.
 - **Favorite Movies**: Save and manage a list of your favorite movies.
 - **Persistent Favorites**: Your favorited movies are saved locally, even after closing the app.
+- **Color Theme Support**: The app supports light and dark themes for a better user experience in different lighting conditions.

 ## Screenshots 📸